brandsimon/verity-squash-root/Readme.md

 ### Supported setups

 Currently Arch Linux and Debian are supported with mkinitcpio and dracut.
-Mkinitcpio is only supported, if it is used wih systemd-hooks.
+Mkinitcpio is only supported, if it is used with systemd-hooks.

 ## Considerations / Recommendations